helm/charts/stable/spark/README.md

 ## Do something with the cluster

-Use the kubectl exec to connect to Spark driver
+Use the kubectl exec to connect to Spark driver.

 ```
 $ kubectl exec !Enter your spark master pod name here! -it bash